Import custom sales

 - After import, the contents of the file will be imported.
 Each row becomes a sales line, grouped into one or more sales batches.
 Click the View Batches button to see the imported sales batches.

-Once you’ve uploaded sales data, you need to add a publisher income payment for each sales batch.
+Once you’ve uploaded sales data, you need to add a publisher income payment for each sales batch that has sales that are not in your publisher currency.